Global-Health-Labs/DROP/docs/LFA/LFA Overview.md

 7. Running buffer components
 8. Assay timing

-To address the time and monetary cost involved in LFA research and development, GH Labs developed a development platform utilizing an automated liquid handling system.
+To address the time and monetary cost involved in LFA research and development, GH Labs developed a platform utilizing an automated liquid handling system.
 This system, termed RoboLFA, is a subcategory of the DROP platform.
 RoboLFA consists of LFA specific hardware, software, and protocols to enable large optimization or characterization expriments with limited hands-on time required.
 The system is described in detail in a paper by Anderson et al<sup>[1](https://link.springer.com/article/10.1007/s00216-022-03897-9)</sup>.
+Two applications using the roboLFA system are discussed in papers by Cate et al<sup>[2](https://pubs.acs.org/doi/10.1021/acsomega.1c01253)</sup> and Cantera et al<sup>[3](https://pmc.ncbi.nlm.nih.gov/articles/PMC8340086/)</sup>.
 Additional information on how to implement and/or modify this system is found in the respective sections for Hardware, Software, Protocols, and Example Efforts.

 ## References
 <small>